Why buying original art became so expensive. Sharron Tancred’s mission to build it in, affordably.

 GRAPH OF “THE GLOBAL ART INDUSTRY”: REF SAGE BUSINESS RESEARCHER

 As you can see, Visual Art is a huge business in today’s market.
-Up until the 18th Centuries’ Age of Enlightenment, it was the monarchy, aristocracy, church and upper classes with residual wealth who commissioned artworks ranging from family and private portraits to landscapes, pet portraits and the like.
+Up until the 18th Centuries’ Age of Enlightenment, it was the monarchy, aristocracy, church and upper classes with residual wealth who bought private art commissions ranging from family and private portraits to landscapes, pet portraits and the like.
 Why the church?

-(Top) Blake’s The Lovers’ Whirlwind illustrates Hell in Canto V of Dante’s Inferno
+Blake’s The Lovers’ Whirlwind illustrates Hell in Canto V of Dante’s Inferno

-To start with, in the 1700’s, William Blake, one of the earliest self-expressive artists, devoutly Christian and yet firmly anti-religion expressing his spirituality through artworks and poetry.
+To start with, in the 1700s, William Blake, one of the earliest self-expressive artists, devoutly Christian and yet firmly anti-religion expressing his spirituality through artworks and poetry.
 Similarly, Jacques Louise David, a Jacobin activist also the time of the French Revolution, expressed his views via propaganda art.

-Art Nouveau expressed organic beauty in architecture, print, home decor and personal items, however, by the 19th Century, armed by the income generated from industrialisation and all its opportunities, the middle classes could commission art but artists were exhibiting at the new galleries aimed at those middle classes and beyond, who were all eager to decorate their homes and display their newfound wealth.
+Art Nouveau expressed organic beauty in architecture, print, home decor and personal items, however, by the 19th Century, armed by the income generated from industrialisation and all its opportunities, the middle classes could afford art commissions but artists were preferring to exhibit at the new galleries aimed at those middle classes who were eager to decorate their homes and display their newfound wealth.

 Picasso’s Guernica – About the Spanish Revolution.
 In Black and White!!!

 The Impressionists were able to paint for art’s sake and still, as per Picasso’s Guernica, (which was actually an art commission by the Spanish Republic,) make a statement of their own.
 With this lusty beginning, art began a rollercoaster ride of self-expression and eager exploration of mediums and technique and hasn’t stopped yet.

-Thankfully, at this period in history, social comment was indeed rife and therefore artworks were still relevant to the masses.
+Thankfully, at this period in history, the social comment was indeed rife and therefore artworks were still relevant to the masses.
 The 19th – 20th Century art movements: Art Nouveau, Impressionism, Fauvism, Surrealism, Expressionism, Bauhaus, Post Expressionism, Symbolism and later Pop Art artists all pushed boundaries to either consternation or applaud, and paved the way for others to follow and go where no artist had ever dared tread.

 GRAPH OF “THE GLOBAL LEADING ARTISTS INCOMES”: REF SAGE BUSINESS RESEARCHER

-Many artists take on commissions within the constraints of their own stylistic ability and subject matter.
-Illustration became a major force in the 19th and 20th centuries with the increase in book and editorial publications and a firm need to illustrate advertising text; but illustrators are typically not fine artists.
-To a greater degree, people were stuck thus; finding artworks of lesser quality and price to grace their homes, or succumb to art gallery price structures.
+Many artists take on private art commissions as art interior design within the constraints of their own stylistic ability and subject matter.
+Illustration became a major force in the 19th and 20th centuries with the increase in non-fiction, children’s and editorial publications and a firm need to illustrate advertising text, but illustrators are typically not fine artists.
+To a greater degree, people were stuck thus; finding artworks of lesser quality and price to grace their homes and company decors or succumb to art gallery price structures.